 Transmission of an STI/STD cannot be prevented by washing the genitals, urinating, and/or douching after sex.
 Any unusual discharge, sore, or rash, particularly in the groin area, should be be a signal to stop all sexutal acitvity and visit a doctor immediately.

-CAPS Pregnancy Clinics wants to empower you to make the best sexual choices for your health.
+CAPS Pregnancy + Medical Clinics want to empower you to make the best sexual choices for your health.
 You owe it to yourself to be safe.
 Don’t ignore the important step of being tested.

 CAPS tests are simple, quick, and private to ensure your comfort and peace of mind.